-Production Module: all 65,000 production forms scanned, Operator name and year registration complete between 1992 and 2007, 20% of wells registered with a licence number between 1992 and 2007.
-Current project under contract from MNR requires complete well production history between 1992 and 2007.
+The Production Module for the Library's well database now incorporates all 65,000 production forms scanned.
+This module also contains Operator name and year registration of wells completed between 1992 and 2007 and 20% of wells registered with a licence number between 1992 and 2007.
+In 2009, a MNR-contracted project required complete well production history between 1992 and 2007.